tcarette/vim-sparkShell/README.md

 * vim-tbone of Tim Pope or [vimux](https://github.com/benmills/vimux.git).
 * google-chrome (hardcoded in StartSparkShell for opening the jobs)

-Tested only with gvim.
-Note that the use of `gnome-terminal` is also hard-coded in the plugin.
-This can be changed by putting and editing the following variable definition in your vimrc

-    let g:termcmd   = "gnome-terminal --title Spark-shell -e"
+It has been tested with macvim, gvim, and vim under cygwin (embedded in tmux), but it might require some tweaking in your vimrc (see below).

-Extra tip: I forked the [vim-scaladoc](https://github.com/mdreves/vim-scaladoc) of [mdreves](https://github.com/mdreves) to include Spark's scala doc in the index ([here](https://github.com/tcarette/vim-scaladoc))
+Extra tip: I forked the [vim-scaladoc](https://github.com/mdreves/vim-scaladoc) of [mdreves](https://github.com/mdreves) to include Spark's scala doc in the index ([here](https://github.com/tcarette/vim-scaladoc)).
+Then of course, ctags is awesome.

 ## Installation and usage